 I thought, ‘I’d really love to do that for Christmas!’
 So, after a bit of thinking, I came up with The Nativity Christmas Story Trail Mix.
 How great would it be to tell the Christmas story through food, right?!?

-I’ve been all about mason jar gifts this year – and this is my own take on the mason jar gift – in addition to sharing the Gospel!
+I’ve been all about mason jar gifts (all things Christmas DIY – like farmhouse decor, Christmas card holders, free printables, and advent calendars) this year – and this is my own take on the mason jar gift – in addition to sharing the Gospel!
 It’s perfect for teachers, coaches, bus drivers , hostess gifts, friends – and you can make this in bulk and keep the costs down!
 My favorite thing about this is that it keeps the focus on Christ and why we are celebrating Christmas.
 Sometimes, we don’t always get to share the Gospel with others, but this clearly identifies us as believers.
 Love that!

 Nativity Christmas Story Trail Mix